Returns result of a saved search for a particular field.

 The following is an example of using this function in a saved search.

-To get a list of users who have not logged into the application this week, a UserNotLoggedInThisWeek saved search can be created on the Employee business object as shown below.
+Let’s say we want to get list of users who has not logged in into the application in this week.
+For that we can create a saved search UserNotLoggedInThisWeek on the Employee Business Object as depicted in the below images.

-$(ExecuteSavedSearch("Frs_ops_logon_history#", " Logged In this week", "UserId")) system function will return a list of UserIDs by invoking the Logged In this Week saved search for the Security History business object.
+System function $(ExecuteSavedSearch("Frs_ops_logon_history#", " Logged In this week", "UserId")) will return a list of UserID by invoking saved search Logged In this Week for business object Security history.